mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 * `CassandraClusterHealthCheckHistory` Contains a history of the last health-checks that were received from all nodes.
 * `CassandraClusterJobs` Contains the current cluster-wide job and the last job status (one per job type).

-These objects are initially persisted when you start a Cassandra-on-Mesos framework for the first time.
+These objects are initially persisted when you start a Cassandra-Mesos framework for the first time.

 # General procedure

-Mesos periodically offers the Cassandra-on-Mesos scheduler available resources via a call to `Scheduler.resourceOffers`.
-Within this call, the Cassandra-on-Mesos framework checks whether nodes need to be "occupied" as a Cassandra node or tasks have to be submitted against already acquired nodes.
+Mesos periodically offers the Cassandra-Mesos scheduler available resources via a call to `Scheduler.resourceOffers`.
+Within this call, the Cassandra-Mesos framework checks whether nodes need to be "occupied" as a Cassandra node or tasks have to be submitted against already acquired nodes.

 The framework currently only allows one Cassandra instance per node (based on IP address).

 ## Offer handling in the scheduler

-If `CassandraClusterState.nodesToAcquire` is greater than 0 and an offer is received for a node that does not already host a Cassandra instance, a Cassandra-on-Mesos executor is launched on that node.
+If `CassandraClusterState.nodesToAcquire` is greater than 0 and an offer is received for a node that does not already host a Cassandra instance, a Cassandra-Mesos executor is launched on that node.

 If `CassandraClusterState.seedsToAcquire` is also greater than 0, the new Cassandra instance will be a seed node.

-If an offer for a node already containing an Cassandra-on-Mesos executor is received, offer handling checks whether tasks need to be launched via that executor, or a health check or a status report for a cluster-wide job is required.
+If an offer for a node already containing an Cassandra-Mesos executor is received, offer handling checks whether tasks need to be launched via that executor, or a health check or a status report for a cluster-wide job is required.

 Tasks are launched via `SchedulerDriver.launchTasks()`.
 Such tasks can be: